Kira Weidle-Winkelmann

-Kira Weidle-Winkelmann (born 24 February 1996) is a German World Cup alpine ski racer, specializing in the speed events of Downhill and Super-G. She made her World Cup debut in January 2016 and attained her first podium in November 2018.
+Kira Weidle-Winkelmann (born 24 February 1996) is a German World Cup alpine ski racer, specializing in the speed events of downhill and super-G. Weidle-Winkelmann won the silver medal in the team combined at the 2026 Winter Olympics, skiing the downhill run with partner Emma Aicher skiing slalom.
+She made her World Cup debut in January 2016 and attained her first podium in November 2018.
 Weidle won the silver medal in the downhill at the 2021 World Championships in Cortina d'Ampezzo.